underground-software/fedora-rpi4/README.md

 mkfs.vfat -F 16 /dev/sdN1 (make that VFAT partition)
 ```

-3. Mount the new partition and extract the UEFI bootloader onto it with the following comamnds:
+3. Mount the new partition and extract the UEFI bootloader onto it

+Run the following comamnds:
 ```bash
 mount /dev/sdN1 <mount_dir> # (mount dir can be any dir) unzip RPi4_UEFI_Firmware_v1.20.zip -d <mount_dir>